 4. Is Aethusa Cynapium safe?

-It is a safe and effective homoeopathic remedy; however, it must always be administered under the guidance of a qualified physician, particularly when treating infants or serious digestive conditions.
+It’s considered a safe and effective remedy, but it should always be given under the guidance of a qualified physician, especially for infants or more serious digestive conditions.